Blooshysaur/Blooshysaur/README.md

  🔴 Purpose of my github page:

-archive stuff i made related to programming unless i am in a midly big project for some reason. in which it will actually serve real purposes
+archive stuff i made related to programming unless i am in a mildly big project for some reason. in which it will actually serve real purposes